 It’s unclear where Meghan will stay the evening before the ceremony, but it’s very possible that, as with Kate, our first sight of her on the big day will be en-route to the Chapel.
 Also like the 2011 wedding, the afternoon and evening receptions won’t be televised or photographed with a view to release images, though if Meghan does make a gown change, we might get a sneak peak as we did with Kate’s second Alexander McQueen.

 There’s no official word on the guest list, though the scheduling of the ceremony will theoretically allow William to attend the FA Cup finals as expected later in the day, while multiple outlets are reporting that Sarah, Duchess of York will attend the wedding in some capacity – whether that includes the ceremony or just the reception is unclear.
-Furthermore, it’s been reported that the matter of inviting the Obamas and not the Trumps was raised, however where the Palace ended up on the issue is unclear.

 In the meantime, we’re due to see Harry and Meghan tomorrow when they undertake a number of engagements in Edinburgh.
 William and Kate appear to be taking the week off, though they’ll be back in the spotlight on Sunday to attend the BAFTAs.
 The latest controversy on that front is whether Kate will support the Time’s Up movement by wearing black as most actresses are expected to do.
 As a member of the Royal Family, Kate is not supposed to espouse political views in public, however not doing so in this case will likely garner criticism and make her stand out rather noticeably.